 THE BOTTOM LINE

 I would recommend this film to EVERYONE!
 It’s an intimate look at a relationship between two men that was forbidden and shamed by virtually everyone at the time.
-While they’re love story is often infrequent, the love that they have for each other is constant.
+While their love story is often infrequent, the love that they have for each other is constant.
 The cinematography of this film is absolutely breathtaking, showing off the landscape of mountains and fields that are sure to impress any western fan.
 This is a film for all, and should be enjoyed by all.

 Let me know what you thought of this film and what you would like me to review next.
 As always, keep it reel.